This page contains an archive of the past five years of Directed Research Groups led by Professor Kientz. View her currently offered DRGs »

 Autumn 2022

-Co-designing Screen Use Guidelines with Teens
+Co-designing Screen Use Guidelines with Teen

 Overuse of screen-based media is a widespread problem, and the American Academy of Pediatrics recommends that parents limit and monitor their children's screen use.
 However, data suggests that when parents try to rigidly control teen behavior it backfires, and teens just hide their media use.
 The goal of this NIH-funded project is to improve how parents and teens make decisions about media use.
 Building on our focus group feedback from middle and high school students, you will help us come up with content, learning strategies, and conceptual designs for a novel web-based tool.
 You will seek feedback from middle and high school students throughout this process as we refine possible approaches so they meet the learning and communication needs of diverse families.